 - Swap your afternoon coffee for herbal tea.

-- Swap pads and tampons for period undies.
+- Swap pads and tampons for reusable menstrual products.

 19. Use a to-do list